-Oregon Health & Science University (OHSU)'s Knight Cancer Institute commenced construction of a new research building at South Waterfront district in south-west Portland, Oregon.
+Oregon Health & Science University’s (OHSU) Knight Cancer Institute built a new research building at South Waterfront district in south-west Portland, Oregon, US.

-Knight Cancer Institute and Immunovia announced collaboration in October 2015 to confirm, validate, and commercialise blood tests for the early diagnosis of cancer.
-The institute also reached a collaboration agreement with Cancer Research UK in December 2015 to accelerate research in early detection of cancer.
+Knight Cancer Institute and Immunovia announced collaboration in October 2015 to confirm, validate and commercialise blood tests for the early diagnosis of cancer.
+The institute also reached a collaboration agreement with Cancer Research UK in December 2015 to accelerate early cancer detection research.

 Knight Cancer Institute research building design features

 The building’s design was aimed at bringing collaboration and interaction.
-It will feature shared spaces and laboratories, including small-group, informal work spaces to allow researchers to undertake reflective and privately-focused work.
-The laboratories are designed to receive day lighting and solar control.
+It features shared spaces and wet and dry research laboratories, including small-group, informal workspaces to allow researchers to undertake reflective and privately focused work.
+The laboratories are designed to receive lighting and solar control.

-The design will also create social opportunities, with a central kitchen, a lounge, and a casual seating area.
-The exterior balconies and roof top terrace will provide views of the Willamette River and the Cascade Mountains.
-The building will also include administrative offices and a car parking area.
+The design also creates social opportunities, with a central kitchen, a lounge, and a casual seating area.
+The exterior balconies and rooftop terrace provide views of the Willamette River and the Cascade Mountains.
+The building also includes administrative offices and a car parking area.

 Knight Cancer Institute’s research facility details

-The seven-storey research facility will have a total floor space of 320,000ft², situated to the north of the collaborative life sciences building on the OHSU campus.
+The seven-storey research facility has a total floor space of 320,000ft², situated to the north of the collaborative life sciences building on the OHSU campus.

-Research and wet lab spaces will be featured from floors two to five, while the ground floor will contain a 200-seat auditorium, meeting rooms, and a conference centre.
-It will also include spaces for street-level retail, a café, and other amenities.
+Research and wet lab spaces are featured from floors two to five, while the ground floor contains a 200-seat auditorium, meeting rooms, and a conference centre.
+It also includes spaces for street-level retail, a café, and other amenities.

-Two floors of the building will be used to house the Early Cancer Detection Centre.
-This will provide multi-disciplinary research teams a collaborative environment to perform early detection research under the guidance of nanotechnology expert Sadik Esener.
+Two floors of the building are used to house the Cancer Early Detection Advanced Research Centre.
+This provides multidisciplinary research teams with a collaborative environment to perform early detection research under the guidance of nanotechnology expert Sadik Esener.

-The construction crew are using interactive 3D building information modelling (BIM).
+The construction crew used interactive 3D building information modelling (BIM).